pragmagrid/tstat/src/process/README.md

 Therefore set env PORT = 'whatever port number' or set the switch --port 'whatever port number'.

 Anything else except chronograph port, make change in config.py.

+## Naming Schema

+Prefer to be specific and meaningful name for variable and functions.

+If there are more than a word, naming will be word1_word2.